 On a nonrecurring basis, the Company uses fair value measures when analyzing asset impairment.
 Long-lived tangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If it is determined such indicators are present and the review indicates that the assets will not be fully recoverable, based on undiscounted estimated cash flows over the remaining amortization periods, their carrying values are reduced to estimated fair value.
 The Company uses an income approach and inputs that constitute level 3.
 During the third quarter of each year, the Company evaluates goodwill for impairment at the reporting unit level.
-The Company uses a combination of discounted cash flows, prior transactions and quoted price methods to determine the fair market value of the reporting unit.
+The Company uses a combination of discounted cash flows and other qualitative factors in accordance with ASU No. 2011-08 to determine whether it is "more likely than not" that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
 This measurement is classified based on level 3 input.